perftools/xhgui/README.md

 * If your mongodb setup requires a username + password, or isn't running on the default port + host.
   You'll need to update `web/config/config.php` so that it can connect to mongod.
-* After couple of runs, you may wish to add indexes (recommended but optional) to improve the performance You'll need to do this by using mongo console
+* You may wish to add indexes (recommended but optional) to improve the performance, you'll need to do this by using mongo console

   On your command prompt (irrespective of Windows or *nix), start mogo using command 'mongo' and follow below commands to add the index